marcjones/WWE-Network-Downloader/README.md

 ### Prerequisites

+#### Install ffmpeg
 You must have at least version 4.2 ffmpeg installed and in your PATH.
+You can get ffmpeg from Homebrew:

+`brew install ffmpeg`

+#### Install Python requirements
 Using pip3 install the required modules:

 `pip3 install --user -r requirements.txt`

+#### Store WWE Network credentials
+Make a copy of `.env.template` named `.env`

-Edit the username and password variables in CONSTANTS.py to include your subscription email and password
+Edit the username and password variables in `.env` to include your subscription email and password.

 ### Usage instructions